Examination Phobia!!! Ward it Off

 Come March, and the roads appear to have shed half their traffic.
 It is a high-stress time due to examinations not only for students but also for parents, teachers and the whole society in general.
 Unless there is a situation of dire emergency, people avoid going out of the house altogether.
 Cable connections disconnected, children parks and play area almost barren,malls-theatres close to empty, outings-recreations postponed and not to forget the use of gadgets restricted vehemently by seniors in the family.

 What is Examination Phobia

 Parents are very academically inclined.
-Academic success is considered the benchmark of a students capacity.
+Academic success is considered the benchmark of a student’s capacity.
 More marks=smarter students.
 The potential of the student is always under the magnifying glass.
-In the rat race of securing a place for meaningful survival and to acquire the comforts and luxuries of life, education is the only key to it.
+In the rat race of securing a place for meaningful survival and acquiring the comforts and luxuries of life, education is the only key to it.

 This leads to an increased sense of responsibility to be the academic achievers which are the ultimate cause of stress amongst students.
 Parental expectations, Societal demands, Peer pressure, differentiation of faculties at educational institutions, improper time management, erroneous lifestyle are few factors contributing to increased anxiety amongst children who become the worst victims of this kind of Phobia.

 The repercussions of Examination Phobia can range from an increased level of anxiety, loss of sleep and diet, low concentration level, amnesia, excessive nervousness, low self-esteem, lack of self-confidence and in few cases, physical problems include diarrhea, vomiting, increased heart rate sometimes continuous stress could also lead to Depression.

 A minimum level of anxiety or fear is necessary for anybody to perform better at an optimum level, on the other hand, extreme fear and anxiety have a negative effect and block students’ memories even if they are well prepared.